To be a Surrogate…

 Experienced, previously successful surrogates are eligible to receive higher compensation

-Surrogates should expect a standard base compensation, but can request higher amounts.
-Typically, $28,000 to $40,000 is expected for first-time surrogates with approved insurance.
+Surrogates should expect a standard base compensation, but can ask for what compensation they want.
+Typically, $40,000 to $50,000 is expected for first-time surrogates with approved insurance.

 Surrogates without approved insurance are typically compensated $5,000 less to allow intended parents to purchase insurance for them.